johndharrison/rDVR/README.md

 ### Record Selenium tests

 `rDVR` can be used to record your Selenium tests ran with [RSelenium](http://johndharrison.github.io/RSelenium/).
 Check the sample clip produced with `rDVR` at http://johndharrison.github.io/rDVR/.
+There is a package vignette available at [rpubs](http://rpubs.com/johndharrison/15176) also.

 <iframe width="560" height="315" src="//www.youtube.com/embed/XvVBT-rojz0" frameborder="0" allowfullscreen></iframe>